Minimizing the time to a decision: The Laplace transform of the distribution of

 From here, we need a verification lemma to check that the function we constructed really is equal to $\hat v_r$.
 The following result does just that, and, as a corollary, shows that $\hat v_r$ is maximal among Laplace transforms of decision time distributions (note that this is weaker than the stochastic minimality claimed in Theorem \ref{t:stochminimality}).
-The result is essentially that Bellman's principle of optimality holds (specialists in optimal control will notice that the function we constructed in Lemma \ref{l:heurfnexists} satisfies the Hamilton-Jacobi-Bellman PDE).
+The result is essentially that Bellman's principle of optimality holds (specialists in optimal control will notice that the function we constructed in Lemma \ref{l:heurfnexists} satisfies the Hamilton--Jacobi--Bellman equation).

-\begin{lemma} Suppose that $h_r: \SS \to \R$ satisfies \begin{itemize} \item $h_r$ is continuous on $\SS$ \item for $i,j \in V$, $\frac{\partial^2 h_r}{\partial x_i \partial x_j}$ exists and is continuous on $\{ x \in \SS \backslash \SSd: x_i, x_j \in (0,1)\}$. \item $h_r(x) = 1$ for $x \in D$. \item $\left(\Generator^i - r\right)h_r(x) \leq 0$ \end{itemize} Then,
+\begin{lemma} Suppose that $h_r\dvtx \SS\to\R $ satisfies: \begin{itemize} \item$h_r$ is continuous on $\SS$, \item for $i,j \in V$, $\frac{\partial^2 h_r}{\partial x_i \,\partial x_j}$ exists and is continuous on $\{ x \in\SS\setminus\SSd\dvtx x_i, x_j \in(0,1)\}$, \item$h_r(x) = 1$ for $x \in D$, \item$ (\Generator^i - r )h_r(x) \leq0$. \end{itemize} Then